-The value of the embedded derivative has been calculated separately from the host contract using current HPI at balance sheet date.
-All inputs into the valuation models are obtained from observable market data.
+The value of the embedded derivative has been calculated separately from the host contract.
+The shared appreciation rights have been calculated using current HPI at the balance sheet date which is observable market data.
 No assumption for future HPI has been included as the directors do not consider it is possible to make a reliable estimate on this basis.
 As a borrower could sell immediately, spot price is deemed more appropriate to use.